Theorist-Git/AuthAlpha/README.md

   * Minor Code Optimizations
 * **0.6a**
   * Added functionality to generate and check hashes of files.
-  * AuthAlpha.py hexdigests of this commit are in the file Integrity.txt.
+  * AuthAlpha.py SHA256 hash of this commit are in the file Integrity.txt.
 It will be updated with every commit.
 * **0.5a**
   * Added customizable cost parameters for bcrypt, scrypt and PBKDF2:SHA family.
 * **0.4a**